Chart Color Schemes

 Wyndham Vale - South's young demographic places it in the bottom 15% of areas nationwide

-Wyndham Vale - South has a median age of 33, which is younger than Greater Melbourne's figure of 37 and Australia's average of 38 years.
+Wyndham Vale - South has a median age of 33, which is younger than Greater Melbourne's figure of 37 and Australia's national average of 38 years.
 Compared to Greater Melbourne, Wyndham Vale - South has a higher proportion of residents aged 5-14 (16.1%) but fewer residents aged 25-34 (12.8%).
-Between the 2021 Census and the present day, the population aged 15-24 has grown from 12.7% to 13.8%, while the 25-34 age group has declined from 14.8% to 12.8%.
-The 0-4 age group has also decreased from 7.9% to 6.8%.
-By 2041, population forecasts indicate significant demographic shifts in Wyndham Vale - South, with the 55-64 age cohort projected to grow by 78%, adding 1,079 residents to reach a total of 2,467.
+Between the 2021 Census and present day, the population aged 15-24 has grown from 12.7% to 13.8%, while the 25-34 age group has declined from 14.8% to 12.8%.
+Additionally, the 0-4 age group has decreased from 7.9% to 6.8%.
+By 2041, population forecasts indicate significant demographic shifts in Wyndham Vale - South, with the strongest projected growth being among the 55-64 age cohort, which is expected to grow by 78%, adding 1,079 residents and reaching a total of 2,467.